0

 Founder · The Lucky Hand · Paris

 I created The Lucky Hand because I was tired of choosing between emotion and value.
-Between opening disappointing boosters and buying cards without the thrill of discovery.
-The Lucky Hand is the answer to this impossible choice — and 11,000 boosters later, I know there were other people waiting for exactly this.
+Between opening boosters that disappoint and buying cards without discovering them.
+The Lucky Hand is the answer to this impossible choice — and 11,000 boosters later, I know there were other people who were waiting for exactly that.